perchlabs/setupify/README.md

 #### Alternative and more persistent settings

-You may also define your installers and other settings in `./setup/settings.sh`.
-By default `settings.sh` comes with many examples which are commented out.
+You may also define your installers and other settings in `./setup/settings`.
+By default `settings` comes with many examples which are commented out.

 You may also export your installer definitions from the shell.
-For example these commands will change the Phalcon repository to `mainline` without modifying `setup/settings.sh`:
+For example these commands will change the Phalcon repository to `mainline` without modifying `setup/settings`:

 ```
 dschissler@setupify:~/setupify$ export PHALCON_INSTALLER=repository:mainline
-dschissler@setupify:~/setupify$ ./setup/provision.sh ubuntu1804
+dschissler@setupify:~/setupify$ ./setup/install ubuntu1804
 ```

 This could be useful if you were going to be testing the provision many times from a single terminal.